jhpyle/charts/README.md

 * `useSqlPing`: default is `false`.
 If your connection to the SQL database will continually be terminated, set this to `true`.
 There is a cost in overhead, but it will prevent errors.
+* `pythonVersion`: default is `3.10`.
+The value of this depends on the version of the **docassemble** Docker image you are using.
+For version 1.4.x, use `3.10`.
+For version 1.2.x or 1.3.x, use `3.8`.
+* `texliveVersion`: default is `2021`.
+The value of this depends on the version of the **docassemble** Docker image you are using.
+For version 1.4.x, use `2021`.
+For version 1.2.x or 1.3.x, use `2020`.
+* `syslogNgVersion`: default is `3.35`.
+The value of this depends on the version of the **docassemble** Docker image you are using.
+For version 1.4.x, use `3.35`.
+For version 1.2.x or 1.3.x, use `3.28`.

+The following values can be changed from their defaults in order to increase security.

+* `secretKey`: this is used as part of the encryption system in the docassemble application.
+It is also used for encrypting passwords for user accounts.
+Only change this when you are initializing a system, because if you change it later, your passwords will not work and interview answers will be inaccessible.
+Do not lose this key because if you ever need to recreate your system from persistent data storage, you will need this.
+* `minio.auth.rootUser`: the [MinIO] system uses a username and password.
+This is the username.
+* `minio.auth.rootPassword`: the [MinIO] system uses a username and password.
+This is the password.
+* `supervisor.username`: the **docassemble** web application pods and the backend pod use [supervisord] to launch and restart component services.
+The pods need to be able to communicate with each other over port 9001 in order to trigger software installations and restarts.
+For security, interprocess communication uses a username and password. `supervisor.username` specifies the username.
+* `supervisor.password`: the password associated with
+  `supervisor.username`.
+* `rabbitmq.auth.password`: in order to launch a background task, **docassemble** code needs to communicate with the pod running the [RabbitMQ] task queue. `rabbitmq.auth.password` specifies the password that [RabbitMQ] will accept.
+* `rabbitmq.auth.erlangCookie`: [RabbitMQ] nodes use a cookie to authenticate with each other. `rabbitmq.auth.erlangCookie` specifies the cookie.
+* `redis.auth.password`: the pods that run **docassemble** code need to be able to access the [Redis] service.
+For security, access to [Redis] requires a password. `redis.auth.password` specifies that password.
+* `postgresql.auth.username`: when a [PostgreSQL] server is deployed inside of the cluster, the pods that run **docassemble** code need to be able to access the [PostgreSQL] database.
+For security, access to the [PostgreSQL] requires a username password. `postgresql.auth.username` specifies the username.
+* `postgresql.auth.password`: this is the password associated with `postgresql.auth.username`.

 For more information about configuration options, see the [`values.yaml`] file in `jhpyle/charts` and the `values.yaml` files